 Tours of the roof of Seville Cathedral not only give fantastic views of the city but also a close-up look at the architectural details of the world’s largest Gothic church.

-A fun way to make a visit to Seville Cathedral more interesting is to book the surprisingly cheap roof tour.
+A fun and interesting way to visit Seville Cathedral is to book the surprisingly cheap roof tour.
 Rooftop tours give visitors close-up views of the gargoyles, flying buttresses, and architectural details of parts rarely seen when visiting the largest Gothic church in the world.
 From the roof of the cathedral, visitors also enjoy spectacular views of the Giralda bell tower, the Real Alcazar palace complex, and the surrounding area of historic Sevilla.
-The rooftop tours are only offered by the cathedral itself and thus add only a relatively small surcharge to regular admission tickets.
+The rooftop tours are by the cathedral itself and thus add only a relatively small surcharge to regular admission tickets.
 Book online and in advance.

 Tours of Seville Cathedral Roof